Deterministic Nucleation and Dynamics of Infilled Multiply-Charged Vortices in an Immiscible $^{87}\mathrm{Rb}$-$^{41}\mathrm{K}$ Mixture: Point Vortex Prediction

 It is possible to use the massive point vortex model derived in Ref.~\cite{Richaud2020} to predict the precession rate of an infilled vortex trapped in a circular boundary \cite{Richaud2021}.
 Here, we develop the result in Ref.~\cite{Richaud2021} to be able to describe a multiply-charged infilled vortex.

 We consider the case of a single vortex with charge $q$ that is contained in a fluid with background density $n$ within a circular disk of radius $R$.
 The Lagrangian for this system is given by

-where the first term accounts for the massive nature of the vortex (where $M_v = N_2 m_2$ is the mass of the infilling atoms), the second term is the usual vortex velocity term, and the third term accounts for the trapping potential \cite{Richaud2021}.
-We recast this system in the characteristic units of the first component: length $\xi_1=\hbar/\sqrt{m_1 u_{11} n_{10}}$, time $\tau_1 = \hbar/u_{11} n_{10}$, and energy $n_{10}u_{11}$.
+where the first term accounts for the massive nature of the vortex (where $M_v = N_2 m_2$ is the mass of the infilling atoms), the second term is the usual vortex velocity term, and the third term accounts for the trapping potential \cite{Richaud2021}, which scales with the square of charge.
+We recast this system in the characteristic units of the first component: length $\xi_1=\hbar/\sqrt{m_1 u_{11} n_{1,0}}$, time $\tau_1 = \hbar/u_{11} n_{1,0}$, and energy $n_{1,0}u_{11}$.
 The background density of the fluid is given by the number of atoms, $N_1$, divided by the area of the trap.
 As a result, the Lagrangian is written in dimensionless variables as

+where $R=\xi_1 R^\prime$.
+For the remainder of the appendix we will work in these dimensionless variables without writing the primes.

 In polar coordinates, $\left(r_v,\phi_v\right)$, which describe the position of the vortex, the Lagrangian is

 We are now able to use the Euler-Lagrange equations to write down equations of motion for the azimuthal and radial components of the vortex motion.
 The equation for the azimuthal motion is